julienvollering/DSMdepth/ms/ms.md

 At Ørskogfjellet, the marine limit is about 75 meters above today’s sea level [Geological Survey of Norway, @hogaasDatabaseRegistreringAv2012], where the partial dependence plot of elevation shows a sharp increase in peat depth.
 In areas under the marine limit there has been less time for peat accumulation since the ice sheets retreated, and it is plausible that this makes peats there shallower, all else being equal.
 This hypothesis is supported by similar findings at a coarser scale in the Hudson Bay Lowlands, where a strong positive relationship between peat depth and distance from the coast can be explained by isostatic uplift and time since peat initiation [@liPeatDepthCarbon2025].
+The same has been reported for Finland [@pohjankukkaDigitalMappingPeat2025].
 We cannot evaluate this effect at Skrimfjella, where the marine limit is below our study area (at 175 m.a.s.l.).

 Another influential terrain-based predictor was Multi-Resolution Valley Bottom Flatness (Fig. \@ref(fig:varImp)).